Interactive Segmentation of Radiance Fields: Quantitative Analysis

 \section{Quantitative Analysis}

 {

-To quantitatively compare our method on the LLFF Dataset \cite{mildenhall2019llff}, we hand-annotate the segmentation masks for the prominent objects in the \chesstable, \colorfountain, \stove and \shoerack scenes.
-Tab. \ref{tab:llff_metric} reports the segmentation metrics for the four scenes.
+To quantitatively compare our method on the LLFF Dataset \cite{mildenhall2019llff}, we hand-annotate the segmentation masks for the prominent objects in the \chesstable, \colorfountain, \stove and \shoerack scenes. \cref{tab:llff_metric} reports the segmentation metrics for the four scenes.
 In our method, to predict the segmentation mask, we threshold $\alpha$ to be greater than $0.1$ while rendering.
-In our method, we predict the segmentation mask by filtering $\alpha$ to be greater than $0.1$ while rendering.
 This removes the low volumetric density seeping in that contribute negligibly in the rendered visuals.

 }